Recovery is possible

 Anxiety Treatment at CHRC

 Canadian Health Recovery Centre provides comprehensive treatment for people with substance addiction and co-occurring mental health disorders.
-Our team is able to develop programming for concurrent disorders and our interdisciplinary team can ensure mental health, nutrition and addiction are each addressed.
+Our team is able to develop programming for concurrent disorders and our interdisciplinary team can ensure mental health and addiction are each addressed.

 Take the first step today